 Inconsistent bowel motions in infants could be caused by various factors, ranging from benign (harmless) disorders to underlying illnesses.
 Read on to learn more about normal pooping patterns in babies, what causes infrequent pooping, and when to be concerned about it.

 How Often Should A Baby Poop?

-- The baby will poop their first stool called meconium, which is olive green in color and odorless.
+- The baby will poop their first stool called meconiumiXThe baby's first stool after birth that is sticky, thick, and dark green , which is olive green in color and odorless.
 About 99% of newborns pass the stool within 24 hours (3).
 Most babies eventually pass meconium within 48 hours.

 - Once the meconium passes, the baby will begin pooping actual stool.